Category Archives: Plumbing & Heating

 Wall space cleared around the old boiler and hole cut in the garage ceiling giving greater access to pipework, ready for the existing boiler to be removed once the gas has been capped off, the gas work was carried out on the 11 April 23 by a local Gas Safe engineer.

-Once the gas was off by Mr Fix It Gas, power isolated and the system drained down, the boiler and flue were removed and open water pipes temporarily capped, the next job was then to line the wall with a thin ply and paint it black to neaten up the job.
+Once the gas was off by a gas safe engineer, power isolated and the system drained down, the boiler and flue were removed and open water pipes temporarily capped, the next job was then to line the wall with a thin ply and paint it black to neaten up the job.

 As boiler comes direct from Ideal, the communications wasn’t brilliant, I was notified at 16:50 the night before delivery, fortunately this was fine for me and it arrived on the 12 April just after 2pm, I had already picked the flue up from store in preparation for the big day.